cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 IBC can use Tendermint chains to bridge with IBC but also non-Tendermint chains.
 Two types of non-Tendermint chains are supported:

-* FAST-FINALITY CHAINS: any fast-finality consensus algorithms can connect with Cosmos by adapting IBC
+* **Fast-finality chains**: any fast-finality consensus algorithms can connect with Cosmos by adapting IBC.
-* PROBABILISTIC-FINALITY CHAINS: blockchains that do not have fast-finality, like Proof-of-Work chains, things get a bit trickier.
+* **Probabilistic-finality chains**: for blockchains that do not have fast-finality, like Proof-of-Work chains, things get a bit trickier.
 In this case, IBC uses a special kind of proxy-chain called a Peg-Zone.

 ### Ethereum peg zone: